parkuman/AlarMe/README.md

 # AlarMe ⏰
 An alarm clock you can't say no to!
 App-controlled alarm clock only disabled by an NFC terminal somewhere in your home.
-Made for MLH Hack At Home
+Made for MLH Hack At Home.

 <img align="center" height="400px" src="./doc/screenshot.jpg" style="float: left; margin: 0 auto;"/>

 ## How does it work?